thatlarrypearson/telemetry-obd/README.md

                         The number of full cycles before a new output file is started.
 Default is 50.
   --timeout TIMEOUT     The number seconds before the current command times out.
 Default is 1.0 seconds.
   --logging             Turn on logging in python-obd library.
 Default is off.
-  --no_fast             When on, commands for every request will be unaltered with potentially long timeouts when
-                        the car doesn't respond promptly or at all.
+  --no_fast             When on, commands for every request will be unaltered with potentially long timeouts when the car doesn't respond promptly or at
+                        all.
 When off (fast is on), commands are optimized before being sent to the car.
 A timeout is added at the end of the command.
                         Default is off.
+  --shared_dictionary_name SHARED_DICTIONARY_NAME
+                        Enable shared memory/dictionary using this name --shared_dictionary_command_list SHARED_DICTIONARY_COMMAND_LIST
+                        Comma separated list of shared NMEA commands/sentences to be logged (no spaces), defaults to all.
   --verbose             Turn verbose output on.
 Default is off.
-  --version             Prints the version information and then exits.
+  --version             Print version number and exit.
-PS C:\Users\human\src\telemetry-obd>
+$
 ```

 #### ```--timeout TIMEOUT```